Heat Pumps – The Future of Home Heating

 Heat Pumps are becoming a more and more popular way to not only save money on energy bills but also reduce your carbon footprint.

-The Renewable Heat Incentive (RHI) is currently running which allows customers to claim up to £13,700 back in quarterly payments spread over 7 years from the government.
-The RHI ends on the 31st of March and is being replaced by the Boiler Upgrade Scheme (BUS).
-The BUS is a government grant which offers customers £5000 upfront towards the cost of an Air Source Heat Pump and £6000 towards a ground source.
+The Renewable Heat Incentive (RHI) did allow customers to claim up to £13,700 back in quarterly payments spread over 7 years from the government.
+The RHI ended on the 31st of March and was replaced by the Boiler Upgrade Scheme (BUS).
+The BUS is a government grant which offers customers £7,500 upfront towards the cost of an Air Source Heat Pump.

 Manufacturers are producing hydrogen ready boilers however these are only capable of running on 20% hydrogen and still 80% gas so they are not much better for the environment.
 Hydrogen only boilers are likely to still be a while off and despite hydrogen emissions being carbon-free at the point of use, the production of hydrogen is neither cheap nor environmentally friendly.
 This means that if hydrogen only boilers do become available, is it likely they will be expensive.